bryanarius/Final-Jobify/README.md

 # Final-Jobify

-a full-stack application that emulates a job listing platform called Jobify.
+a full-stack application that emulates a job tracking platform called Jobify.
 Made from scratch using MongoDB, Express, React, and Node.js

 Resources